albertodiazdurana/ProcessMining/README.md

 2. This file may be used to create an environment using:
 -------------------
-$ conda create --file packagesADD.yml
+$ conda env create --file packagesADD.yml
 -------------------

 This environment was created using the platform: win-64